dennisleexyz/allegro/README.md

 ## Dependencies

-The shell scripts aim to target a POSIX environment, but were developed on GNU/Linux and it is possible that some portability oversights were made.

 - [ledger](https://ledger-cli.org/)
 - [ledger-autosync](https://github.com/egh/ledger-autosync/) for OFX formatted data

+The scripts for the most part aim to target a POSIX environment.
+Aside from the following exceptions, any incompatibilites are to be considered bugs resulting from development in a GNU/Linux environment.

+- `venmo csv` uses `awk --csv` from One True Awk, Gawk (default on OpenBSD, GNU/Linux).

 ## Description